 A paternity affidavit SHOULD NOT be completed if the mother and the man are not sure the man is the father of the child.
 If in doubt, you may want to have blood or genetic tests done to help confirm paternity.
 You can ask hospital staff if testing can be done at the hospital before the mother and child are discharged.

 A paternity affidavit SHOULD NOT be completed by a man who is known not to be the biological father of a child.
 This is because:

-- An oath is taken when the mother and the man complete and sign an affidavit of paternity.
+- The mother and father take an oath when they complete and sign an affidavit of paternity.
 Giving false information could be considered perjury. - Once a completed paternity affidavit is filed, it has the same effect as a court order establishing paternity.
 The man named as father on the affidavit of paternity has the same rights and responsibilities described later in this brochure. - If the wrong person is established as the father, the child and actual father are deprived of their chance to exercise their potential rights and establish a relationship with each other.